0xStacker/NFT-Swap/README.md

 ## 🗺 Roadmap

-- [ ] Offer based batering allowing multiple potential matchers of a public or targeted offer to present counter offers giving the creator the chance to select the best deal.
+- [ ] Offer based batering allowing matchers to present a counter proposal to the order creator, leaving room for negotiation.

-- [ ] Allow the matcher for a direct offer to provide counter offer, leaving room for negotiation.

 - [ ] ⛓⛏ Deploy on multiple evm chain